-- 11.59 The Framework encourages councils to set local parking standards for residential and non-residential development, taking into account: - the accessibility of the development; - the type, mix and use of development; - the availability of and opportunities for public transport; - local car ownership levels; and - an overall need to reduce the use of high emission vehicles and ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles.
+- 11.59 The Framework encourages councils to set local parking standards for residential and non-residential development, taking into account: - the accessibility of the development; - the type, mix and use of development; - the availability of and opportunities for public transport; - local car ownership levels; and - an overall need to reduce the use of high emission vehicles.

-Councils should only impose local-maximum parking standards for residential and non-residential development where there is clear and compelling justification that it is necessary to manage their local road network, or for optimising the density of development in city and town centres and other locations that are well served by public transport.
-In town centres local authorities should seek to improve the quality of parking so that it is convenient, safe and secure, alongside measures to promote accessibility for pedestrians and cyclists.
+Councils should only impose local parking standards for residential and non-residential development where there is clear and compelling justification that it is necessary to manage their local road network.